How science helps us make the most

 A great example of how science has helped us get the most out of water for the environment is during the Northern Fish Flow in early 2019.
 Flows for fish are important at every life-history stage, and water for the environment can be important for supporting breeding habitat, triggering spawning, encouraging migration, and producing fish food.
 In extended dry periods, like we saw in 2019 and early 2020, flows are important simply for survival.

 The Northern Fish Flow in the Barwon River helped to support native fish stranded in waterholes.
-Photo: CEWO, 2019
+Photo: CEWH, 2019

 What happened?